1. What is OnboardConnect?

 |---|---|

-| Account provisioning | Create, update, disable, and delete AD/Azure accounts on enrollment lifecycle events |
+| Account provisioning | Create, update, activate, deactivate, and delete accounts in On-Prem AD, Microsoft Entra ID, and Google Workspace on enrollment lifecycle events |

 | Audit log | Full history of every provisioning action with rollback visibility |